 Observe that the number of time slots (n) has a significant impact on the area of the mux-add designs, since the number of logic operators in the solutions of ORPHEUS generally increases as n increases.
-However, it has a slight impact on the area of the mux-mul designs, since it affects only the size of those MUXes that occupy smaller area than the multipliers.
-As the number of outputs (m) and the bitwidth of the input variable (bwi) increase, the mux-add designs become less complex when compared to the mux-mul designs.
-This is due to the fact that, as m is increased, the number of multipliers in the mux-mul architecture is increased, and as bwi is increased, the size of the multipliers is increased.
-Observe that both m and n have a significant impact on the area of the mcm-mux designs, since the number of constants in the MCM block is increased as m and n are increased.
+However, it has a slight impact on the area of the mux-mul designs, since it affects only on the size of the MUXes which occupy smaller area than multipliers.
+As the number of outputs (m) and the bitwidth of the input variable (bwi) increase, the mux-add designs are becoming less complex when compared to the mux-mul designs.
+This is due to the fact that as m is increased, the number of multipliers in the mux-mul architecture is increased and as bwi is increased, the size of the mcm-mux designs, since the number constants in the MCM block is increased as m and n are increased.
 However, this architecture may lead to TMCM designs occupying less area than those designed under the mux-mul architecture when n is decreased.
 Furthermore, as bwi increases, the complexity of a TMCM design also increases.

-We also observed that the delay in TMCM operations under the mux-add architecture is generally higher than that designed under the mux-mul architecture, since the solutions of ORPHEUS include a large number of logic operators in series.
+We also observed that the delay in TMCM operations under the mux-add architecture is generally higher than those designed under the mux-mul architecture, since the solutions of ORPHEUS include a large number of logic operators in series.

 5.2.2.
 FIR Filters.
-To make a fair comparison between filter architectures, we used two low-pass FIR filters with asymmetric coefficients obtained using the firgr function of MATLAB with the minphase option.
+To make a fair comparison between filter architectures, we used two low-pass FIR filters with asymmetric coefficients which were obtained using the firgr function of MATLAB with the minphase option.
 Table IV presents their specifications, where N is the filter length, pass and stop denote the normalized passband and stopband frequencies, respectively, and Q is the quantization value used to convert the floating-point coefficients to integers.

-Table V presents the gate-level results of the transposed form parallel, partially folded, and fully folded filters whose constant multiplications are realized using Generic Multipliers (GMs) and using the solutions of optimization algorithms under the Shift-Adds (SA) architecture.
+Table V presents the gate-level results of the transposed form parallel, partially folded, and fully folded filters whose constant multiplications are realized using generic multipliers (GM) and using the solutions of optimization algorithms under the shift-adds (SA) architecture.
 For the partially and fully folded designs, GM and SA respectively indicate that the TMCM operations are realized under the mux-mul architecture and the mux-add architecture based on the solutions of ORPHEUS.
-For the parallel designs under the SA architecture, their multiplier blocks are realized using the solution of the exact MCM algorithm of Aksoy et al. [2010].
+For the parallel designs under the SA architecture, their multiplier blocks are realized using the solution of the exact MCM algorithm of [Aksoy et al. 2010].
 In this experiment, the bitwidth of the filter input bwi was 16 and the partially folded filters were generated with three different s values.
-In this table, CA, NCA, and TA stand, respectively, for combinational, noncombinational, and total area in mn^2 .
-Also, D and L denote, respectively, the critical-path delay and latency (computed as $D \times cc$, where cc is the number of clock cycles required to obtain the filter output) both in ns.
-P and E are, respectively, the power dissipation in mW and energy consumption in pJ (computed as $P \times L$).
+In this table, CA, NCA, and TA stand respectively the critical path delay and latency (computed as $D \times cc$, where cc is the number of clock cycles required to obtain the filter output) both in ns.
+P and E are respectively the power dissipation in mW and energy consumption in pJ (computed as $P \times L$).
 The minimum values on total area, latency, and energy consumption are shown in bold.